sidprice/esp32-cam-webserver/API.md

 net_gateway     - The network's gateway address - default is 192.168.0.1
 net_mask        - The network's ip address mask - default is 255.255.0.0

+                - OTHER COMMANDS
+mod_reboot      - Restart the module.
+Uaed to apply new preferences fac_default     - Used to reset all preferecnes to defaults and reboots the module to apply them
 ```
 #### Read Only
 These values are returned in the `/status` JSON response, but cannot be set via the `/control` URI.